chalin/code_excerpt_updater/README.md

-When the code_excerpt_updater is run, it will update the content of the code block with the output of `diff -u path/filtered_file1.ext path2/filtered_file2.ext2` truncated at the first diff output line that matches the `to` regular expression, where the `filtered_file*.ext*` represents the corresponding file `file*.ext*` but with docregion tags removed.
+When the code_excerpt_updater is run, it will update the content of the code block with the output of `diff -u path/filtered_file1.ext path2/filtered_file2.ext2` truncated at the first diff output line that matches the `to` regular expression, where the `filtered_file*.ext*` represents the corresponding file `file*.ext*` but with doc region tags removed.
 When an optional region name is provided, then the named regions (the same in both files) are compared.

 If `diff-u="NUM"` is used, then the diff command is called with the `-U NUM` flag instead of `-u`.